Course information and booking

 Level 2 (Understands) has nine online learning modules to develop your Human Factors knowledge and skills from awareness to understanding.
 You start by learning about Systems mapping including Systems Engineering for Patient Safety (SEIPS) and Task Analysis.
 There are modules for Risk Analysis, Resilience Engineering, and Incident Investigation developed in collaboration with HSIB.
 You will be encouraged to your experiences of healthcare design from frequently used medical devices, through to hospital building design and ambulances.
 Safety management is considered by thinking about procedures, leadership, and teamwork, and finally how you can be a Human Factors Champion for healthcare safety.

 Modules (now taking bookings)

-This is a prerequisite module you have to attend prior to any other Level 2 modules.
+Systems is a prerequisite module you will have to attend prior to any other Level 2 modules.
 You will be introduced with a brief history of Safety Science which evolved through different ages, e.g. technical, human factors, system and adaptive ages.
 You will be introduced to a range of Human Factors/Ergonomics (HFE) models for systems thinking e.g. SHELL, Onion, and SEIPS (Systems Engineering Initiative for Patient Safety), as well as CARE (Concepts for Applying Resilience Engineering).
 The module will provide a group work opportunity applying SEIPS and various system diagrams for systems analysis.